symbolslogic/symbolslogic.github.io/lessons/argument_form.md

 title: Argument Form
 ---

-We can further reduce ambiguity and faciliate the study of logic by symbolizing the statements of an argument and generalizing their overall form.
+We can further reduce ambiguity and faciliate the study of logic by symbolizing the statements of an argument and generalizing its overall form.

 > 1. I heard barking.
     <hr>